-- (a) Account and investment balances;
+- (a) Account and investment balances:

-- (b) Contribution rates per qualified hour;
+- (b) Contribution rates per Qualified Hour;

-- (c) Investment elections; and
+- (c) Investment elections;

-- (d) Investment fund performance.
+- (d) Investment fund performance; and

+- (e) Request a copy of your quarterly statement.

 This information is updated daily.
-In addition, as quickly as administratively possible but no later than 45 days after the end of each quarter, you will receive a quarterly statement on your account.
-These statements are mailed to your payroll address.
+In addition, as quickly as administratively possible but no later than forty-five (45) days after the end of each quarter, you will receive a quarterly statement of your account.
+These statements are mailed to your payroll address or can be sent to your email address, should you so elect.

-15. Are Loans Or Withdrawals Allowed In The Plan?
+16. Are Loans Or Withdrawals Allowed In The Plan?